Abhishek Bansiwal

 GDPR Art.
 42 certification programme

-Led the EuroPrivacy certification programme for the core platform — defining the Target of Evaluation, coordinating with certification consultants, and preparing all certification documentation across five jurisdictions.
-Populated Technical and Organisational Measures across all transfer documents, covering 14 security categories including encryption, RBAC/MFA, multi-region cloud architecture, and DR procedures.
+Led the EuroPrivacy certification programme — defining the Target of Evaluation, coordinating with certification consultants, and preparing all certification documentation.
+Populated Technical and Organisational Measures across all transfer documents, covering encryption, RBAC/MFA, multi-region cloud architecture, and DR procedures.

 Key insight

-The most critical discovery was identifying that geofencing — a core feature of the platform — independently triggered two mandatory GDPR obligations that had been overlooked: the DPO appointment requirement under Art.
+The most critical discovery was identifying that a core product processing operation independently triggered two mandatory GDPR obligations that had been overlooked: the DPO appointment requirement under Art.
 37(1)(b) and the mandatory DPIA under Art.
 35. Without identifying these triggers upfront, the company would have proceeded to certification with unlawful processing at its core.

 Have a similar challenge?